xx0220/CRISPR_HNN/README.md

 * model_train.py: Running this file to train the Crispr_HNN model.
 (5-fold cross-validation)
 * model_test.py: Running this file to evaluate the Crispr_HNN model.
 (Demonstrate model performance by evaluating metrics through two regression question evaluation indicators)
 * csvtopkl.py: Process the dataset by calling csvtopkl.py to obtain the encoding format required by CRISPR_HNN.
+* api.py: A Flask-based API service for CRISPR_HNN prediction.
+Receives input sequences and selected database, loads the corresponding model, and returns prediction results.
+* index.html: A simple web interface to interact with the CRISPR_HNN API.
+Users can input sequences, select datasets, and view predictions directly in the browser.